 This is the first of a series of articles about the challenges and opportunities that farmers in Bangladesh and India face.

-In an effort to find out what’s really going on, Cornell Alliance for Science videographer Jeremy Verveka and I, a freelance journalist, traveled in India for two weeks this spring, interviewing plant geneticists, policy-makers, seed merchants, pesticide sellers, social theorists and farmers in their fields.
+In an effort to find out what’s really going on, Cornell Alliance for Science videographer Jeremy Verveka and I traveled in India for two weeks this spring, interviewing plant geneticists, policy-makers, seed merchants, pesticide sellers, social theorists and farmers in their fields.
 What we found was strong farmer support for biotech, due both to their largely successful experience with Bt cotton and their desire to minimize the expense and health hazards of pesticides, especially in the heavily treated brinjal crops.

 We met plant scientists conducting genetic research on chickpeas, peanuts and other pulses so important to South Asia’s food supply, and developing drought-resistant and salinity-tolerant varieties of rice.
 Some of them represent the first generation from their villages to attend college, and they’re trying to find ways to help farmers succeed back home through access to innovation.
 We learned of an active Western-funded disinformation campaign that has created political obstacles to GE plant research and deregulation, and the India-based efforts to counter it with scientific evidence.